Last Updated on February 19, 2019

 SSC CGL Examination

-The Staff Selection Commission conducts the Combined Graduate Level (CGL) exam to recruit for Group B and Group C posts in various departments that come under the Government of India.
+The Staff Selection Commission conducts the Combined Graduate Level (CGL) exam to recruit for Group B and Group C posts in various departments which come under the Government of India.

 The examination is held in four tiers: Preliminary, Mains, Descriptive paper, and Computer Proficiency test.